 - When in doubt, wear solid colors.
-You can never go wrong with a nice blue top and a black skirt.
-Or even khaki pants, and a white button-down shirt.
+You can never go wrong with a nice blue top and a beige skirt.
+Or even khaki pants and a white button-down shirt.
 Muted tones are normally best.

 - Dress for the season.
-If it’s fall, wear warmer tones, longer sleeves, and don’t be afraid to accessorize with a scarf!
-Fall tends to lean towards plaid and flannel pattens as well, which is perfectly okay!
-But be careful with wearing patterns that are too busy.
+If it’s spring, wear pastel tones, shorter sleeves, and don’t be afraid to accessorize with a scarf!
+Spring tends to lean towards pastels and neutrals, some of my favorite color combinations for photos.

 - Choose an overall color scheme to make your outfit work well together.
-If you are doing cool, ocean colors, light blues, navy blue, sea foam green, tan, white, and browns look amazing together.
-Or maybe you are doing a light spring color scheme, which could be white, light pink, fuchsia, and mint.
+If you are doing cool, ocean colors, light blues, navy blue, seafoam green, tan, white, and browns look amazing together.
+Or maybe you are doing a light spring color scheme; white, light pink, fuchsia, and mint.
 That goes for family, engagement, and other group photos.
 You’ll want to wear the same color scheme.

 - Keep make-up simple, unless you’re going for a dramatic look.
 Never be afraid to ask a professional to do your makeup.
 Currently, makeup isn’t offered in my sessions, but I have referrals for some amazing make-up artists in the area that are quite affordable.

 - When it comes to your nails, a fresh coat will never hurt, but unless you’re showcasing them, a neutral or clear coat will do.
 That includes men too!
-Having tidy, clean nails, including the cuticles will certainly give a nice a professional touch to your photo session.
+Having tidy, clean nails, including the cuticles, will certainly give a nice professional touch to your photo session.